The Mass Cane plant, or Dracaena fragrans, is a unique plant to own.

-Depending on which one you choose, you’ll end up with an individual that is anywhere from 2, 3, or 4 feet tall.
-They are typically about 3 inches in width.
+Depending on your choice, you’ll end up with someone anywhere from 2, 3, or 4 feet tall (0.6,0.9, 1.2m).

 With such a large mass, it doesn’t take long for the roots to become cramped.

 This will promote healthy growth.
 When you go about doing this, be mindful of the roots.

-Another noteworthy thing to mention is that they don’t like it when the soil is packed in too tightly.
+Another noteworthy thing is that they don’t like it when the soil is packed in too tightly.

 This prevents proper drainage and aeration.

 The overall watering regime of a Corn plant isn’t that tricky as long as you know the general requests.

-In situations where your Mass Cane plant is in a spot with ample sunshine, you can even water every other week.
+When your Mass Cane plant is in a spot with ample sunshine, you can even water every other week.

-The only concerning aspect to keep in the back of your mind is that they aren’t the best when it comes to showing that they’ve had the wrong amount of water.
+The only concern to keep in the back of your mind is that they aren’t the best when showing that they’ve had the wrong amount of water.

-You can always dip your finger into the soil and check the top inch of soil.
+You can always dip your finger into the soil and check the top inch of the soil.
 If it’s dry, add water.
 Still wet?
 Check back in a day or two.

 Division, where the adult plant is teased apart into smaller, new growth, is one of them.